zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 In FHE, univariate functions are encoded as Table Lookups, which are then implemented using [Programmable Bootstrapping (PBS)](../getting-started/concepts.md#cryptography-concepts).
 PBS is a powerful technique but requires significantly more computing resources compared to simpler encrypted operations such as matrix multiplications, convolution, or additions.

 Furthermore, the cost of PBS depends on the bit-width of the compiled circuit.
 Every additional bit in the maximum bit-width significantly increase the complexity of the PBS.
-Therefore, it's important to determine the bit-width of the circuit and the amount of PBS it performs in order to optimize the performance.
+Therefore, it is important to determine the bit-width of the circuit and the amount of PBS it performs in order to optimize the performance.

 To inspect the MLIR code produced by the compiler, use the following command: